fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 15: Food Traditions and Societal Health
 {% include alert.html class='warning' title='Nothing Due This Week' text="
 As you can see from the box below, originally there were going to be a few readings about Thanksgiving (seems appropriate for a food/diet course), but I'm getting the sense this semester is feeling longer than usual (and they are too long anyway).
 Fewer assignments done better is in everyone's best interests.
 So let's make cancel culture work in our favor and cancel this week.

+Sooner than later, you'll need to watch the [future of nutrition article critique](https://youtu.be/xfKv2uNLbp8)--the way I see the article you critiqued last week (Mozaffarian, et al.) and how it fits into the course.
+Essential viewing for a successful final.
 "%}